CamdenTadhg/TBRead/Planning/Project Plan.md

         ## no lines in the search results
     ## lists and challenges part 1
         ## take away the table lines
-        ## turn off sorting for the cover image
+        ## turn off sorting for the cover image and change cursor
+        ## change buttons to say Move to DNF, Move to Complete, Move to TBR
         ## fix it so tables and columns are the same size on all booklist pages and the same size on all challenge pages
         ## make table header words a little bit bigger and choose a different font for them
-        ## have arrow show up in every column of the table so you know you can sort by that
+        ## have arrow show up in every column of the table that you can sort by
         ## short description of what the page does for you
         ## tab should say did not finish
         ## tabs should look like the add books.